chepsi/Rick-and-Morty/README.md

 # Rick-and-Morty KMM App

+## Running
+Once you clone the project:
+### iOS
+Execute the following commands
+- cd iosApp/
+- pod install
+- open iosApp.xcworkspace

+### Android
+1. Open the project on android studio

 ## Design
 Below is the link to the app design credit to TD here is his email for business: Jakestrevor4@gmail.com